Loving Kindness Meditation

 Then, imagine yourself being with someone, or a group of people who have hurt or harmed you at some point in your life.
 Then imagine yourself sending the same feelings of love and compassion towards this person, or this group of people, remembering that they will have the same problems and difficulties in their lives as everyone else.
 Again, stay in this state for around 5 minutes.

-Then imagine yourself, and visualise sending feelings of love and compassion towards yourself, remembering that you have had the same difficulties and problems in your live, as everyone does, and that you are just as worth of love as everyone else.
+Then imagine yourself, and visualise sending feelings of love and compassion towards yourself, remembering that you have had the same difficulties and problems in your live, as everyone does, and that you are just as worthy of love as everyone else.
 Stay in this state for around 5 minutes.

 When you have finished, if you want to, you can lie down and take a few minutes rest.
 This practice can be powerful and lying down for a few minutes can help to integrate the energies in our body.
 If you have a lot of powerful emotions coming up, you can continue to lie down for 10 minutes, or as long as needed.